Ray Frank preaches on Rosh Hashanah

 To learn more about Ray Frank, visit Women of Valor and Jewish Women: A Comprehensive Historical Encyclopedia.

-See also: Jewish Women On the Map - Ray Frank's Rosh Hashana Sermon, Spokane Opera House, 1890; Go & Learn: Primary Documents and Lesson Plans, Ray Frank's Yom Kippur Sermon, 1890; "Ray Frank: Lady Preacher of the West" and "Lessons from 'A Lay Sermon by a Young Lady,'" Jewesses with Attitude; Discover High Holy Days: New Words for a New Year; Ray Frank poster; Ray Frank's papers in the Virtual Archive.
+Go & Learn: Primary Documents and Lesson Plans, Ray Frank's Yom Kippur Sermon, 1890; "Ray Frank: Lady Preacher of the West" and "Lessons from 'A Lay Sermon by a Young Lady,'" Jewish Women, Amplified; Discover High Holy Days: New Words for a New Year; Ray Frank poster.